NFTKred/Kred-NFT-API-Client/README.md

 # Python API

-Simple Python client library to manage access to the Kred NFT API
+Simple Python client library to manage access to the Coin.Kred NFT API.

 See http://docs.coin.kred for a full description of the API.